Swansea Man Jailed for Peddling Class A Drugs

-“Jay Hume was a key player in the supply of cocaine onto the streets of Swansea and now has been rightfully jailed for a number of years, reducing his ability to pose a danger to the public.
+“Jay Hume was a key player in the supply of cocaine onto the streets of Swansea and now has been rightfully jailed for a number of years, reducing his ability to pose a danger to the public,” said Detective Sergeant Thomas Richardson.

-“This sentencing shows that drug crime does not pay – you will be identified, arrested, and prosecuted to the full extent of the law.”
+“This sentencing sends a clear message – drug crime does not pay.
+You will be caught, arrested, and prosecuted to the fullest extent of the law.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.